cockroachdb/docs/v21.2/create-changefeed.md

 #### Webhook sink configuration

-<span class="version-tag">New in v21.2:</span> The `webhook_sink_config` option allows the changefeed flushing and retry behavior to your webhook sink to be confnigured.
+<span class="version-tag">New in v21.2:</span> The `webhook_sink_config` option allows the changefeed flushing and retry behavior to your webhook sink to be configured.

 The following details the configurable fields: